 Studies have produced conflicting results as to the benefits of echinacea.

-The National Institutes of Health (NIH) warns consumers about being careful regarding some Echinacea products which are on the market.
+The National Institutes of Health (NIH) warn consumers to be careful regarding some echinacea products that are on the market.

-Echinacea products are commonly mislabeled; some have been tested and were found to have no Echinacea in them at all.
-The term "standardized" may sound impressive, but has no real meaning, the NIH emphasized.
+Echinacea products are commonly mislabeled; some have been tested and found to have no echinacea in them at all.
+The term "standardized" may sound impressive, but has no real meaning, the NIH emphasize.

-Herbal remedies are not regulated in most countries, including the USA and UK, in the same way medications are.
-This can mean that a remedy - and Echinacea is a herbal remedy - which is bought at a drugstore might not contain what the label claims.
+Herbal remedies are not regulated in most countries, including the USA and UK, in the same way that medications are.
+This can mean that a herbal remedy, such as Echinacea, that is purchased at a drugstore might not contain what the label claims.

-Marketers of natural products tend to promote how harmless natural products are in comparison to man-made ones.
-It is important to remember that all natural means is that it exists in (or is derived from) nature, "natural" does not mean that it is harmless.
+Marketers of natural products tend to promote how harmless they are in comparison to man-made ones.
+It is important to remember that "natural" means it exists in, or is derived from, nature.
+"Natural" does not mean that it is harmless.

 The following are all "natural" plants that can cause harm:

-- Deadly nightshade (Atropa belladona) - one of the most toxic plants in the Western hemisphere.
+- Deadly nightshade (Atropa belladonna), is one of the most toxic plants in the Western hemisphere.
 Also known as belladonna, devil's cherry and dwale.

-- Rhubarb - the stalks are edible, but the leaves contain oxalic acid, which can cause serious kidney disorders, convulsions and even coma
+- Rhubarb.
+The stalks are edible, but the leaves contain oxalic acid, which can cause severe kidney disorders, convulsions, and even coma.

-- Cicuta - also known as water hemlock, cowbane or poison parsnip.
-A highly poisonous plant that can kill humans if consumed.
-It has high levels of cicutoxin, a powerful toxin.
+- Cicuta. also known as water hemlock, cowbane, or poison parsnip, is a highly poisonous plant that can kill humans if consumed.
+It has high levels of cicutoxin, which is a potent toxin.